dpi-tta-lessons/join-the-chat/content.md

 - Does your Discord server have your real name as it appears in Canvas?
 - Yes
   - Great!
-Your on the path of excellent professional communication.
+You're on the path of excellent professional communication.
 - No
   - How are we supposed to know it's you?
 Please update your profile to match your real name.
 {: .choose_best #discord_real_name title="Real name" points="1" answer="1"}